-Biomaterial analysis and testing services supporting development and market approval of tissue scaffold, wound care or implantable medical devices or drug/device combinations
+Biomaterial testing expertise supporting development and market approval of tissue scaffold, cosmetic products, wound care, implantable medical devices or drug delivery systems.

-Biomaterials can be materials of natural origin or made synthetically which can be implanted to replace or repair missing tissue.
-These have applications in medical devices, drug delivery or combination products, such as regenerative medicine, regenerative dentistry, joint replacements, bone graft, tissue scaffolds, wound careimplantable devices and also in cosmetic surgery.
+Biomaterials testing is crucial for evaluating materials used in cosmetics, medical devices, and therapies to ensure safety, efficacy, and regulatory compliance.
+They can be materials of natural origin or made synthetically which can be implanted to replace or repair missing tissue.
+These have applications in drug delivery or combination products, such as regenerative medicine, regenerative dentistry, joint replacements, bone graft, tissue scaffolds, wound careimplantable devices and also in cosmetic surgery.
+For medical devices, especially those implanted in the body, extensive testing is required to assess mechanical properties, degradation behavior, and biocompatibility.
+Materials must withstand sterilization processes without degrading and must not cause adverse reactions in the body.
+In drug delivery, biomaterials are tested for their ability to encapsulate and release therapeutic agents effectively.
+Testing focuses on release and stability in various physiological conditions, and the interaction between the material and the drug.

-To support development, data from analysis provides insight into the material’s characteristics and how this is impacted by production processes, microstructure, and chemistry.
-Understanding structural, surface properties, physical and mechanical properties are important as they impact device performance, stability and safety.
-To ensure safe and effective biomaterial products, and to meet the regulatory requirements of marketing authorisation, robust laboratory testing is required in order to understand aspects related to product safety, such as their tendency for releasing leachable substances, or performance criteria, such as mechanical properties.
+To support development, biomaterials testing data from chemical analysis provide insight into the material’s characteristics and how these are impacted by production processes, microstructure, and chemistry.
+Understanding structural, surface, physical, and mechanical properties is important as they affect device performance, stability, and safety.
+To ensure safe and effective biomaterial products and meet regulatory requirements for marketing authorization, robust laboratory testing is required to assess aspects related to product safety, such as their tendency to release leachable substances, or performance criteria, such as mechanical properties.

 Biomaterials Analysis Expertise

-Bringing quality and safety to life, we offer Total Quality Assurance expertise to help you to meet and exceed quality, safety and regulatory standards.
+Bringing quality and safety to life, we offer Total Quality Assurance expertise for biomaterials testing to help you to make sure that materials meet safety and performance standards, minimizing risks to patients and consumers while maximizing the therapeutic and functional benefits of the final products.

 Biomaterials Analysis Services Include